-A few months ago, I was writing a profile on one of Round Table Companies’ talented staff writers, Geoff Campbell.
-Throughout the process, I was encouraged to take risks and find a way to connect Geoff’s life story with my own writing passions.
+A few months ago, I was writing a profile on one of Round Table Companies’ talented staff writers, Geoff Campbell, someone with extensive experience in book writing.
+Throughout the process, I was encouraged to take risks and find a way to connect Geoff’s life story with my own book writing passions.
 I spent a few moments, pondering a way to be descriptive as possible, before finally writing this:

 As a child, I loved telling stories.
 I sprinkled the details of the interactions around me like confetti, quickly creating a colorful masterpiece in my immediate surroundings.
 My amateur heart didn’t know what love was growing deep within me.